pr0x79/website/README.md

 # website

-source code for my fast made "coming soon" website which is deployed over cloudflare pages.
+source code for my fast made website which is deployed over cloudflare pages.